Spoorti19/Mobile-Price-prediction/README.md

 ## Results
 Logistic Regression achieved the highest accuracy with optimized hyperparameters (C=100, penalty='l2').
 Support Vector Classifier and Decision Trees also demonstrated competitive performance.

-Feel free to adjust this based on additional project-specific details or enhancements!